Get Behind Me Satan: Songs

+— –Jack on the inspiration of Rita Hayworth.

 Tracks 1–7

 Recorded near the end of the album sessions, Jack has stated in multiple interviews that "Blue Orchid" saved the album.
 When Jack had conceived the song, he said that the song made him want to play festivals.
 Basic tracking was done on March 10, 2005, with vocal overdubs completed on a later date.
 The song was released as the first single for the album six weeks after it was written on April 18, 2005.
-An Electro-Harmonix polyphonic octave generator guitar pedal was used on the track in order to achieve a heavier guitar sound, although they were limited by the amount of tracks on the tape they could use.
+An Electro-Harmonix polyphonic octave generator guitar pedal was used on the track in order to achieve a heavier guitar sound, although they were limited by the amount of tracks on the tape they could use and Jack liked the octaves rather than the effects.

 "The Nurse" is an experimental song, which features Jack playing a Musser M500 Concert Grand Soloist marimba.
-The song was first tracked with marimba and drums, with electric guitar and additional drums later overdubbed in order to mask a poor tape edit.
+The song was first tracked with marimba and drums, with electric guitar and additional drums later overdubbed in order to mask a poor tape edit of the "No, I'm never / no, I'm never / no, I'm never gonna let you down" portion which had been recorded separately.
 Jack was initially hesitant about the song due to the overdubs.
-When Jack let Brendan Benson hear an early mix of the song, Benson said it sounded like "some Brian Wilson shit."
+When Jack let Brendan Benson hear an early mix of the song, Benson said it sounded like "some Brian Wilson shit".
 Jack has said that the song is about someone he had been in love with for over a decade.
+The song was built upon a White Stripes song (which Meg didn't perform on) that had not been released, written in 2000, called "Let You Down".
+It was recorded in the living room.
+"The Nurse" would later strongly inspire the production and studio sessions of their subsequent and final album Icky Thump (2007).